Lumen/Guide Access

 Short Name: CHD

-Faculty members are appointed by the divisional committees, and other members are appointed by the chancellor and the UW System president.
+Faculty members are appointed by the Committee on Committees, and other members are appointed by the chancellor and the UW System president.
 Appointment terms will begin in January and run through December.

 1. Membership (15 seats).